colinbourassa/nomad-resource-explorer/README.md

-# nomad-decode
+# Nomad Resource Explorer

-This is collection of utilities to extract and convert data files provided with the 1993 space exploration game "Nomad", developed by Intense!
+This is a graphical utility (written using the Qt framework) that allows viewing the images and data files from the 1993 space exploration game "Nomad", developed by Intense!
 Interactive and Papyrus Design and published by GameTek.